Kitchen Renovation Permits in Vancouver (2026 Guide)

 - Walls are removed or structural changes happen

-If you’re also renovating a bathroom, compare permit triggers here: Bathroom Renovation Permits Vancouver.
+For condo-specific flooring, tile, countertop, and access planning, review Condo Renovation Vancouver.
+If you are also renovating a bathroom, compare permit triggers here: Bathroom Renovation Permits Vancouver.

 Inspections & How to Avoid Delays

-Permits are only half the story—inspections and timing are where kitchens get delayed.
-Plan your sequence so trades can pass inspections without rework.
+Permits are only half the story.
+Inspections and timing are where kitchens often get delayed.
+Plan your sequence so trades can pass inspections without rework, especially before cabinets, countertops, backsplash, or flooring lock the space in.

 Planning tips that prevent delays

-- Lock appliance specs early (size + power requirements)
+- Lock appliance specs early, including size and power requirements

 - Confirm circuit needs before cabinet ordering

-- Plan hood venting route early (condos can be restricted)
+- Plan hood venting route early, especially in condos

-- Don’t cover work until required inspections are done
+- Do not cover work until required inspections are completed

 Budget protection

-- Keep layout when possible (moves drive permits + cost)
+- Keep layout when possible because moves drive permits and cost

 - Use a contingency for hidden conditions